 How to Pay For It

 There are a few options to pay for cancer treatment.
 One is simply paying for it.
-If a cancer patient has the cash, whether it is to pay for whatever treatment within their health insurance, or whether the treatment is not covered by insurance, of course they can just pay for whatever they need.
-Now, hopefully, the person has some type of health insurance.
+If a cancer patient has the cash, whether it is to pay for whatever treatment within their health insurance, or whether the treatment is not covered by insurance, of course, they can just pay for whatever they need.
+Now, hopefully, the person has some type of health insurance, like Medicare.
 Even if the health insurance coverage is absolutely horrible, it will be better than having nothing.
 Tens if not hundreds of thousands of dollars can be saved by simply getting some kind of health coverage.

 So please, if you don’t have health insurance, get it.
 If you can’t afford the options you know of, look around.
 Ask an agent.
 Get on Google.
 Something.
 Something is out there that may be able to help you.

-The final option with helping mitigate cancer costs is by purchasing some type of insurance plan to protect against this horrible disease.
+The final option for helping mitigate cancer costs is by purchasing some type of insurance plan to protect against this horrible disease.
 Of course, there are other ways to cover cancer with insurance, like purchasing life insurance with “Living Benefits”.
-In short, the idea is someone gets sick with a critical illness like cancer and a portion of the death benefit is forwarded to the client.
-Of course the subject of this article is a standalone cancer plan, but this is a really good alternative and is sometimes the best solution.
+In short, the idea is someone gets sick with a critical illness like cancer, and a portion of the death benefit is forwarded to the client.
+Of course, the subject of this article is a standalone cancer plan, but this is a really good alternative and is sometimes the best solution.

 Cancer insurance gives the insured person or persons a chance to be a step ahead of those who chose not to get coverage.
 Don’t lose a step in a random, unpredictable fight for your life.